koroliov/x-charts-js/doc/dev.md

 of an error the developer will have to restart the container, here is a way to temporary enable 'the watch mode':

-- Kill the podman container
+- Kill the Podman container
 - Comment/Uncomment the CMD instruction in the Containerfile to use nodemon
 - Rebuild the image (no need to update the tag)
 - Run the container with the *attached Makefile target